valeriewilson/velocity/README.md

 # Vélocity

+## Introduction

 Vélocity is a tool allowing cyclists to discover new and interesting bike routes.
 This app dynamically generates and stores bike routes based on a user-specified location and either total distance or a midpoint location.

+## Statement of Purpose

+As an avid cyclist, I love finding new bike routes but find myself sticking to a handle of favorite rides (it's hard to beat the Marin Headlands).
+Creating a bike route generator seemed like a great solution.
+To keep the generator from coming up with a set number of routes, I randomized the direction the user starts out in, the number of waypoints, and the clockwise or counterclockwise direction of the route.

+## User Interface

+The homepage allows the user to create a route based on:
+  1. A saved address
+  2. A route type ("loop" generates a round-trip route, while "midpoint" allows the user to specify the halfway point)
+  3. Number of miles (for "loop" routes) or midpoint address (for "midpoint" routes)

-On the backend, it uses a predictive algorithm (Markov Chain) to determine the cardinal direction for the route based on the user's historical route choices, generates a loop based on this information, and displays the route with corresponding metrics using Google Maps APIs.
+On the backend, this project uses a predictive algorithm (Markov Chain) to determine the cardinal direction for the route based on the user's historical route choices, generates a loop based on this information, and displays the route with corresponding metrics using Google Maps APIs.

 ![Route Creator](http://g.recordit.co/9Qdooe48PV.gif)